ioccc-src/webtool/README.md

       -d, --delete USER  delete an exist user
-      -p, --password PW  specify the password (def: generate random password) -c, --change       force a password change at next login -g, --grace SECS   grace time in seconds from to change the password(def:
-                         259200 seconds):
-      -n, --nologin      disable login (def: login not explicitly disabled) -A, --admin        user is an admin (def: not an admin) -U, --UUID         generate a new UUID username and password
+      -p, --password PW  specify the password (def: generate random password) -c, --change       force a password change at next login -g, --grace SECS   grace seconds to change the password (def: 259200) -n, --nologin      disable login (def: login not explicitly disabled) -A, --admin        user is an admin (def: not an admin) -U, --UUID         generate a new UUID username and password